 Those bills plan to enhance enforcement and increase penalties for violators.
 Electronic slot machines would also be under greater regulatory scrutiny under other proposals.

 Finally, one of the bills would strip the board of any regulatory authority at all.
 However, it would allow those on the board to serve alongside state regulators in an advisory role to prevent further corruption.

 There was plenty of momentum for gambling to make its way to Old Dominion in 2020.

 Previously, there was no legalized gambling in Virginia outside of the state lottery.
-But two years ago, then-Gov. Ralph Northam signed bills that legalized sports betting. voters also approved the construction of five Las Vegas-style casinos in Virginia seven months later.
+But two years ago, then-Gov. Ralph Northam signed bills that legalized VA online sportsbooks.
+Voters also approved the construction of five Las Vegas-style casinos in Virginia seven months later.

 However, there was no guarantee that voters would pass the ballot initiative that would bring casinos to the state.
 In the interim, legislators approved bills that essentially allowed nonprofit organizations to run poker tournaments as a fundraising activity.